Alfa 4C geometry set up

 "The handling of my 4C has been transformed.
 The car no longer feels nervous and twitchy and now has balance and stability.
 There is still a tendency to tramline but this is easy to control.
 Summing up - a very good job by people who know what they are doing.
 John Third"

 Many thanks to all involved for sorting the 4C issues and your hospitality this morning.
 I had a good drive back which was much more enjoyable and somewhat quicker than the earlier drive to the workshop.
 Best regards Rob Jones"

 Stuart Jenkins, 4C Coupe, 26/2/16, UK

-The 4C now drives so much better , really gives confidence to push it and I now feel I can control the odd wobble, the fear factor has gone , the car is now safe and that's nice to admit after over 8000 miles of trepidation .
-It feels predictable, good for the experience , possibly added autographs on the licence if caught .
-Also found myself on the M25 with the window down playing. / learning tunes on your rather good exhaust.
-Thanks for great products , well delivered and excellent value for money .
+The 4C now drives so much better, really gives you the confidence to push it and I now feel I can control the odd wobble, the fear factor has gone, the car is now safe and that's nice to admit after over 8000 miles of trepidation.
+It feels predictable, good for the experience, possibly added autographs on the licence if caught.
+I also found myself on the M25 with the window down playing/learning tunes on your rather good exhaust.
+Thanks for the great products, well delivered and excellent value for money.

 Patrick Hurst, 4C Spider, 8/2/2016, UK

 The eagle has landed and been driven home.
 Exhaust superb and steering absolutely lovely - our roads are very demanding and no kickback / tram-lining at all and that is with 18/19" wheels and race suspension.